 - Trailer Backing Skills for multiple scenarios

-- Basic operation of a manual and automatic transmission truck.
+- Basic operation of an automatic transmission truck.

 - Drop and Hook Procedure for Trailers

 - On the road driving in real word conditions.